-Community Standards & Accessibility for Students at UND assists qualifying students who have a physical or mental impairment that substantially limits one or more major life activities, such as learning, seeing, hearing, speaking, walking or breathing.
-Presence of disability alone does not necessarily qualify an individual for accommodations.
-The individual must experience functional limitation(s) caused by the disability that significantly limit or prevent access to the University's programs, services or facilities.
+Accessibility for Students at UND SMHS assists qualifying students who have a physical or mental impairment that substantially limits one or more major life activities, such as learning, seeing, hearing, speaking, walking, or breathing.
+The presence of disability alone does not necessarily qualify an individual for accommodation.
+The individual must experience functional limitation(s) caused by the disability that significantly limits or prevents access to the University's programs, services, or facilities.

-Determination for accommodations is made on a case-by-case basis and is accomplished through discussion with the student and review of the accessibility documentation.
-Note that if accommodations are identified, they cannot be provided retroactively.
-For more information on the process to determine eligibility or to discuss accommodations, applicants or enrolled students in the biomedical sciences, clinical and translational sciences, or health professions programs should contact Accessibility for Students.
-Community Standards & Accessibility for Students is the campus resource for confidential discussion and support regarding reasonable accommodations:
+Determination for accommodations is made on a case-by-case basis and is accomplished through discussion with the student and review of the disability documentation.
+Note that if accommodation is identified, it cannot be provided retroactively.
+For more information on the process to determine eligibility or to discuss accommodations, applicants or enrolled students in the biomedical sciences, clinical and translational sciences, or health professions programs should contact Disability Services for Students.
+Disability Services for Students is the campus resource for confidential discussion and support regarding reasonable accommodations.

-Community Standards & Accessibility for Students
+Accessibility for Students